10 Ways We Already Know the Holidays Will Look Different

 An increase in handmade gifts

 Yet another bummer about the typical holiday season: The time it takes buying presents can sometimes be seen as a holiday drag, not a holiday celebration.
 With all of the extra time on your hands due to COVID-19, it’s time to get crafty!
 Setting up a “Santa’s workshop” in your own home to make handcrafted presents will not only be a superb way to create some much-needed Winter Wonderland festivity, but you won’t have to worry about running out to the store to pick up gifts.
 Just call yourself the new Mr. or Mrs. Claus.
-Read up on the science behind giving truly meaningful gifts.

 Deciding if traveling for a tropical holiday is worth it

-Keep these tips in mind when trying to decide if it’s safe to book winter holiday travel now.
 According to Guesty, a global short-term rental property management platform, there’s already been an increase in winter holiday reservations by 40 percent.
 With many people desperate to get out of their house, this uptick makes sense.
 But the possibility that we may see another virus spike in the winter season, coupled with the fact that many countries won’t allow Americans in for leisure vacations, makes it seem like the risk of holiday travel may outweigh the reward.
 The question “to travel or not to travel” is not usually one we’re faced with during the holiday season, but will have to be debated head-on.

 Giving back will get big